-To manually set up a MAC ACL:
+To manually set up a MAC ACL for WiFi clients:

 - 1. Launch a web browser from a computer that is connected to the same network as the AP or directly to the AP through an Ethernet cable or WiFi connection. - 2.
 In the browser address bar, type the IP address that is assigned to the AP.

-If your browser displays a security warning, you can proceed, or add an exception for the security warning.
-For more information, see What to do if you get a browser security warning on page 39.
+The login page displays. - If your browser displays a security warning, you can proceed, or add an exception for the security warning.
+For more information, see What to do if you get a browser security warning on page 46. - 3.
+Type admin as the AP user name (case-sensitive), type one of the following passwords (also case-sensitive) that are associated with the AP's management methods, and then click the Login button.

-The user name is admin.
-The password is the one that you specified.
-The user name and password are case-sensitive.

-If you previously added the AP to a NETGEAR Insight network location and managed the AP through the Insight Cloud Portal or Insight app, enter the Insight network password for that location.
-For more information, see Connect over WiFi using the NETGEAR Insight app on page 25.
+- Device UI: The password is the one that you specified. - (I) NOTE: If you used to manage the AP through the NETGEAR Insight Cloud Portal or Insight app and had added the AP to an Insight network location, are now managing the AP through the device UI, but did not yet change the password, type the password for the last Insight network location. - NETGEAR Insight: The password is the Insight network location password.
+However, most of the device UI functions are masked because Insight manages the AP.

+For more information about the passwords, see Credentials for the device UI on page 45.
-4. Select Management > Configuration > Security > MAC ACL.

-The page shows all MAC ACLs.

-5. Click the group name for the MAC ACL that you want to set up.

-The MAC ACL page displays, showing the settings for the selected MAC ACL.

-Devices in the Available Stations table are automatically detected by the AP and are common to all MAC ACLs, which allows you to add a device to more than one MAC ACL.
-A neighboring station displays as Neighbor and a connected station displays as Connected.

-6. To change the group name, enter a new name in the Group Name field.

-The default group names for the eight MAC ACLs are Management, Guest, Guest 1, Custom, Custom 1, Custom 2, Custom 3, and Custom 4.

-7. Select the ACL Policy Allow or Deny radio button.
+- Select Management > Configuration > Security > ACLs > Wireless Clients.
+The page shows all MAC ACLs. - 5.
+Click the group name for the MAC ACL that you want to set up. - The MAC ACL page displays, showing the settings for the selected MAC ACL. - Devices in the Available Stations table are automatically detected by the AP and are common to all MAC ACLs, which allows you to add a device to more than one MAC ACL.
+A neighboring station displays as Neighbor and a connected station displays as Connected. - 6.
+To change the group name, enter a new name in the Group Name field. - The default group names for the eight MAC ACLs are Management, Guest, Guest 1, Custom, Custom 1, Custom 2, Custom 3, and Custom 4. - A group name can have a length of maximum 32 characters.
+You cannot use special characters except for a hyphen (-), underscore (), and space (). - 7.
+Select the ACL Policy Allow or Deny radio button.